danielcorin/blog/content/posts/2023/language-model-schema-and-object-gen.md

 ```

 You may argue this schema isn't perfect structurally or that there are better ways to define schemas for JSON objects, but I think that is besides the point for the moment.
-This schema an extremely helpful starting point and I separately validated that all the objects I passed into the prompt adhere to this schema.
+This schema is an extremely helpful starting point and I separately validated that all the objects I passed into the prompt adhere to this schema.
-In my experience, the more variety in the examples provide in the prompt, the better the result from the language model.
+In my experience, the more variety in the examples you provide in the prompt, the better the result from the language model.
 The main limiting factor for improvements with this method is the [maximum number of request tokens](https://platform.openai.com/docs/models/gpt-3-5) allowable by the model.

 ## Structured data generation